Current Scams

 We are aware of scammers out there pretending to represent SEEK and reaching out to job seekers through SMS, messaging apps like WhatsApp and social media platforms like Instagram.
 We want to make sure you are aware of these types of scams so that you can stay safe while searching for jobs.
 Your online protection is our priority.

-No one from SEEK in Australia or New Zealand will ever reach out to any job seeker via text message, WhatsApp, Telegram, Instagram, or other social media apps.
+No one from SEEK in Australia or New Zealand will contact job seekers via WhatsApp, Telegram, Instagram, or other social media platforms.

 Current Scams